gregghz/cfw/README.md

 When the board is sent to either agent, it is prefixed with the color the agent should be moving for.
 At the start of a game, the starting board is sent (on stdin) to the white AI prefixed with "white " (note the space).
-White then responds (on stdout) with a move and the new board configuration.
-The response should be an integer representing the index of the piece to move, a space, an integer representing the target of the move, a space, and finally the new board in the same format as shown above (but with the move made).
+White then responds (on stdout) with a move.
+The response should be an integer representing the index of the piece to move, a space, and an integer representing the target of the move.
 This move will be validated by the framework.
 If the move is invalid, it is considered a loss.
 The AIs do not need to flag check, checkmate, or stalemate because the framework is aware of these conditions and handles the end of the game.

 Running the framework
 =====================